Phisto/AudioFileTagger/README.md

 ## TagLib

-The AudioFileTagger framework is using [TagLib](https://taglib.org/) to tag MP3 files with ID3v2 tags.
+The AudioFileTagger framework uses [TagLib](https://taglib.org/) to tag MP3 files with ID3v2 tags.
 TagLib is a library for reading and editing the meta-data of several popular audio formats.
 TagLib is distributed under the [GNU Lesser General Public License (LGPL)](https://www.gnu.org/licenses/) and [Mozilla Public License (MPL)](https://www.mozilla.org/en-US/MPL/).

-I made a [(Fork)](https://github.com/Phisto/TagLib) of the [official](https://taglib.org/) 1.11.1 Release, so i can easily import the taglib framwork via Carthage.
+I made a [(Fork)](https://github.com/Phisto/TagLib) of the [official](https://taglib.org/) 1.11.1 Release, so i can easily import the TagLib framwork via Carthage.

 ## License